aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/domain-sso.md

 ## Manage SageMaker user profiles
 In the domain in IAM Identity Center authentication mode, each user is mapped to one and only one user profile.
 The domain can _automatically_ create a user profile when an entitled user federates in the Studio first time or a particular IAM Identity Center user assigned to the domain in the AWS Console UX.

-The domain uses the default execution role as the user profile execution role.
+The domain uses the default execution role defined at the domain level as the user profile execution role.
 If you'd like to assign a specific execution role to the user profile or configure other user profile-specific settings, you need to update the user profile using [`UpdateUserProfile`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_UpdateUserProfile.html) API call.

 ### Create user profile
 There are following methods to add a new user to domain: